 The total length of the review should be no more than 50 pages (excluding references), double-spaced in 12-point font, with 1 inch margins all around.
-The review must reflect the student's own, independent work.
-Faculty will neither read nor comment on drafts.
+The review must reflect the student's own, independent work; the expectation is that students will write and edit their comps with no outside input.
+In other words, neither faculty nor fellow graduate students will read or comment on drafts of a student's comprehensive exam.